mturchin20/MAPITR/README.md

 ## Citing this work

-If you find the `MAPIT_R` package or any of the source code in this repository useful for your work, please cite:
+If you find the `MAPITR` package or any of the source code in this repository useful for your work, please cite:

 > Turchin MC, Darnell G, Crawford L, and Ramachandran S (2020)